History of SAIT

-From its earliest days, PITA focused on hands-on, skills-oriented training designed to meet the practical needs of employers, a philosophy that continues to this day.
+From the earliest days, PITA focused on hands-on, skills-oriented training designed to meet the practical needs of employers, a philosophy that continues to this day.

 PITA re-opened to regular students in 1920 and moved to the present-day SAIT campus in 1922, with the completion of the three-storey red brick and sandstone building — now known as Heritage Hall — that is still a landmark today.
 The facility was shared with the Calgary Normal School, a teacher-training facility.
 This arrangement continued until the normal school moved in 1960 to the campus that would become the University of Calgary.